Separability in Morse local-to-global groups: Introduction

 \subsection{Acknowledgments}

 The authors are grateful to the support of the CRM in Montr\'{e}al where part of this work was completed.
-We would like to thank Sam Shepherd for interesting conversations on the topic.
+We would like to thank Sam Shepherd for interesting conversations on the topic, and the anonymous referee for their careful reading of the paper.